Priyanka to visit Lucknow to kick-start 'Mission UP', holds strategy meet with state Cong leaders | Politics

 With the Congress seeking to intensify organisational activities in the run up to the polls, Priyanka Gandhi held the virtual meeting with the party's advisory council to the general secretary and the working group on strategy and planning for the state.
 They discussed the rising prices, the coronavirus situation, the recently held panchayat elections in the state and organisational training camps, sources said.

-During her Lucknow visit, which is expected to be for three-four days, Priyanka Gandhi will hold meetings with all Pradesh Congress Committee members and district and city presidents from various parts of the states, the sources said.
+During her Lucknow visit, Priyanka Gandhi will hold meetings with all Pradesh Congress Committee members and district and city presidents from various parts of the states, the sources said.

 They said that Priyanka Gandhi will also meet kisan union representatives and take stock of the work done by the party's manifesto committee.